UNINETTSigma2/documentation/jobs/betzy_job_types.md

 Betzy is designed to run highly parallelized jobs.
 If you need to run medium-sized jobs, than Fram is a better choice, while for serial jobs you shall use Saga.

-For a preprocessing or postprocessing job which only needs one node, use a *preproc* job.
+For a preprocessing or postprocessing job which only needs one or max 32 CPU cores, use a *preproc* job.

 For development or testing use the  *devel* queue which is limited to small and short jobs.